awsdocs/amazon-ec2-user-guide/doc_source/instance-retirement.md

 If your instance is scheduled for retirement, you receive an email prior to the event with the instance ID and retirement date\.

-The email is sent to the address that's associated with your account\.
-It's the same email address that you use to log in to the AWS Management Console\.
-To update the contact information for your account, go to the [Account Settings](https://console.aws.amazon.com/billing/home?#/account) page\.
+The email is sent to the primary account holder and the operations contact\.
+For more information, see [Adding, changing, or removing alternate contacts](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html#manage-account-payment-alternate-contacts) in the *AWS Billing and Cost Management User Guide*\.

 ### Console identification<a name="identify-in-console-cli"></a>